octokit/plugin-rest-endpoint-methods.js/docs/orgs/createWebhook.md

 </td></tr>
 <tr><td>config.secret</td><td>no</td><td>

-If provided, the `secret` will be used as the `key` to generate the HMAC hex digest value in the [`X-Hub-Signature`](https://developer.github.com/webhooks/event-payloads/#delivery-headers) header.
+If provided, the `secret` will be used as the `key` to generate the HMAC hex digest value for [delivery signature headers](https://docs.github.com/webhooks/event-payloads/#delivery-headers).

 </td></tr>
 <tr><td>config.insecure_ssl</td><td>no</td><td>